samarler/LegionAAT/README.md

    Star Wars Legion ATT miniture
    Two N20 low speed motors
-   Toy car gear and axle kit with various sizes of axles and belt pulley gears Adafruit RF52 Bluefruit LE - RF52832
+   Toy car gear and axle kit with various sizes of axles and belt pulley gears Adafruit Feather RF52 Bluefruit LE - RF52832
    12mm x 18mm x 4mm ball bearing for the turret)
    Four 3mm x 7mm x 3mm ball bearings (for the side guns) attTurret.stl - STL file for parts needed to mount the main turret to the body using a bearing for smooth movement.